Domestic building insurance and insolvency

 Insolvent builders and work over $16,000

-You should be able to claim on the domestic building insurance policy (also known as builders warranty insurance) if the builder is insolvent.
+You should be able to claim on the domestic building insurance policy or Home Warranty insurance if the builder is insolvent.
 To make a claim:

-• lodge your claim within 180 days of becoming aware of the builder’s insolvency
+• submit your claim within 180 days of learning about the builder’s insolvency

-• contact the insurer to lodge a claim.
+• contact the insurer to make a claim.
 If you do not have a copy of the policy or certificate of currency, the builder, building surveyor or local council may be able to provide it.
-If not, you can contact insurance companies that provide domestic building insurance to check whether they issued insurance for your building.
+If not, you can contact insurance companies that provide domestic building insurance to check whether they issued a policy for your building.

-If your insolvent builder does not have domestic building insurance for work worth more than $16,000, contact the Building Information Line on 1300 55 75 59 between 9:00 am and 5:00 pm, Monday to Friday (except public holidays).
+If your insolvent builder does not have Domestic Building insurance or Home Warranty insurance, contact the Building Information Line on 1300 55 75 59 between 9 am and 5 pm, Monday to Friday (except public holidays).
 Calling this number costs the same as a local call.
-Additional charges may apply if you are calling from overseas, on a mobile, or payphone.
+Extra charges may apply if you are calling from overseas, on a mobile, or payphone.

-If the work required a building permit, seek legal advice on the building surveyor’s obligations to require a domestic building insurance (builders warranty insurance) certificate.
+If the work needed a building permit, get legal advice about the building surveyor’s duty to require a domestic building insurance certificate.

 Insolvent builders and work worth less than $16,000